Assay Cascade Application Process

 Part 2 is a full proposal.
 The most promising white papers (i.e., nanotechnology strategies) will be asked to submit full proposals for part 2 of the application process.
 This proposal can be in the form of an oral presentation to the review committee or a written proposal.
 Invited applicants will be provided comments from the review committee on the evaluation of their white paper that they should address in their part 2.
 The part 2 proposals are due three months after receipt of the invitation letter and decisions are typically returned in about two weeks.

-- Demonstrated Efficacy in a Biological System
+- Demonstrated Efficacy

-- Anticipated Impact of Strategy on Clinical Cancer Therapeutics or Diagnostics
+- Anticipated Impact of Strategy

 Describe the projected clinical use of the material and the basic biological mechanisms of action.
-What is the strategy's "value added" when compared with existing therapeutics and diagnostics?
+What is the strategy's advantage when compared with existing therapeutics and diagnostics?
 If the strategy has benefits due to targeting or specificity, discuss the specific underlying mechanisms and include data to support these claims.
 Describe any significant findings related to safety or pharmacology endpoints, comparing these results with current therapeutics or devices.

 - Previous Characterization of Material